Crm HygieneData RefreshRevenue Operations

 In practice, the cleanest workflow usually looks something like this:

 First, identify the segment of records that actually need attention.
 Then clean and standardise the identifiers before matching.
-Next, pull in refreshed values from trusted sources and separate blank-field fills from true replacements.
+Next, pull in refreshed values from trusted B2B data enrichment sources and separate blank-field fills from true replacements.
 Compare old and new values in a staging layer.
 Validate the output.
 Review suspicious changes.
 Then sync the approved updates back into the CRM.

 This sounds like a lot of steps, but it is much less painful than repairing a CRM after a bad bulk update.